Germany sees battle over cheap meat flare up | DW | 29.12.2021

 But Jung doesn't think that food prices must necessarily rise for farmers to be paid fairly.
 "If we managed to pry a little bit of money from the big supermarkets and the big slaughterhouses and the big dairy factories, the consumer wouldn't have to pay much more."

-The Free Farmers have three main ideas on their wish-list for Özdemir: Firstly, an origin label on all food, so consumers can identify locally produced food more easily.
-Secondly, what Jung calls "fair supply-chain relations," so that farmers know in advance what they will be paid.
+Freie Bauern have three main ideas on their wish list for Özdemir.
+Firstly, the group seeks an origin label on all food, so consumers can identify locally produced food more easily.
+Secondly, the farmers want what Jung calls "fair supply-chain relations" so that the know in advance what they will be paid.
 As things stand now, the big agricultural companies pay farmers later, determined by the market at the time of sale.

-And thirdly, Jung wants an "unbundling law" that will break up the monopolies of the big food producers.
-This, he argues, might also lead to lower prices through the power of free-market competition and "allow farmers to play an active part in the competition."
+And, thirdly, Jung wants an "unbundling law" that will break up the monopolies of the big food producers.
+This, he said, might also lead to lower prices through the power of free-market competition and "allow farmers to play an active part in the competition."

 The origin label is in fact in the new current coalition contract, and the issues around the other two are at least addressed: The new government has expressed an ambition to "develop a system which allows agricultural businesses to be compensated for running costs, and at the same time promote investments into agriculture."

-But the German Farmers' Association, the largest farmers' lobby group, is skeptical that a monopoly-busting law is politically or legally realistic.
+But the German Farmers' Association, the largest such lobby group, is skeptical as to whether a monopoly-busting law is politically or legally realistic.
 "Of course, the farmers are under a lot of pressure, because the retailers negotiate very hard," Udo Hemmerling, the association's deputy general secretary, told DW.
 "But unbundling is really just a theoretical option: There are very few examples internationally of when competition authorities were able to break up big companies."

-Hemmerling's demands are more modest: A state bonus for farmers who offer better conditions for animals or better environmental protection.
-Such state investment looks unavoidable, given Özdemir's ambitions, but it is also difficult, given that — at the behest of the libertarian party in the coalition, the Free Democrats (FDP) — the government has already ruled out tax increases and extra borrowing.
+Hemmerling's demands are more modest: a state bonus for farmers who offer better conditions for animals or better environmental protection.
+Such state investment looks unavoidable, given Özdemir's ambitions, but it is also difficult, given that — at the behest of the neoliberal party in the coalition, the Free Democrats (FDP) — the government has already ruled out tax increases and additional borrowing.

-Meanwhile, there's a social aspect to the issue too, which a government under a Social Democrat chancellor cannot afford to ignore: Higher food prices mean an increase in the cost of living, which would be problematic for Germany's low-income earners.
-Some 3.8 million people rely on state benefits.
+There is a social aspect to the issue that a government under a Social Democrat chancellor cannot afford to ignore: Higher food prices mean an increase in the cost of living, which would be problematic for Germany's low-income earners.
+About 3.8 million people receive state benefits.

-The Paritätische Gesamtverband, an umbrella organization for Germany's social welfare organizations, thinks low-income earners need to receive compensation payments for higher food prices.
+According to the Paritätische Gesamtverband, an umbrella group for Germany's social welfare organizations, people with lower incomes would need to receive compensation payments for higher food prices.

 While you're here: Every Tuesday, DW editors round up what is happening in German politics and society.
 You can sign up here for the weekly email newsletter Berlin Briefing, to stay on top of developments as Germany enters the post-Merkel era.